theyashwanthsai/landing-page/public/blogs/research-philosophy.md

-# Our Research Philosophy

-*Published on October 3, 2025 by Sai Yashwanth*

 I didn’t start TuriLabs to build products.
 I started it to explore the world of ML

 In a world optimizing for speed, valuation, and virality, we chose understanding.
 Understanding systems, intelligence, and why some ideas work while others fade away.
 Basically we are seeking “Tasteful Research”.